 Know God, Seek Wisdom, Serve Others

-Due to the COVID-19 pandemic, the school office is closed to all non-employees until further notice.
-Our teachers are here for you, so feel free to contact them individually by phone or email.
-You may also call the school office at 503-363-9408 for more assistance.
-The mail is being delivered daily, so you can mail your tuition payments to the school.
+Due to the COVID-19 pandemic, the school office is open for essential business only.
+You may call the school office at 503-363-9408 for more assistance or information.
 If you have any financial concerns or questions, contact Mr. Starr at 541-660-4327 or email at email@example.com. or Mrs. Kroschel at 503-580-5488 or email at firstname.lastname@example.org.

 Dear Livingstone Families,